zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 npm run dev
 ```

 3. To check the result, open [http://localhost:3000](http://localhost:3000)
 in your browser.

 ## Configuration

 NextAuth.js exposes a REST API that your client uses.

-1. To setup your configuration, create a file called [...nextauth].tsx in `pages/api/auth`.
+1. To set up your configuration, create a file called [...nextauth].tsx in `pages/api/auth`.

 2. Paste the following snippet in.